Skip to main content

 3 mentions Positive Neutral Negative

-The game features no microtransactions and allows for both active and passive play through offline progression, without artificially slowing down progress to encourage purchases.
-It appeals to players who prefer avoiding in-game purchases altogether.
+The game features no microtransactions, allowing for both active and passive play through offline progression without artificially slowing progress to encourage purchases.
+This makes it appealing for players who prefer a fair, monetization-free experience.

 • “It can be played actively or passively via offline progression and it doesn't artificially slow progress in order to sell microtransactions (there are no microtransactions).”